PranavRathi1/Kenmark-PHP-Task/README.md

-# Kenmark ITAN Solutions Website
+# Kenmark ITAN Solutions Login/Registration Page
+# Made By: Pranav Rathi

 Welcome to the Kenmark ITAN Solutions website project!
 This project is a simple website that includes features like user registration, login, profile viewing, and a contact form.